whitecollaralgos/Algoways/docs/ENHANCED_PRODUCT_DOCUMENT.md

 ### Conclusion

-OpenAlgo+ represents a significant evolution from a single-user trading bridge to a professional multi-account trading platform.
+AlgoWays+ represents a significant evolution from a single-user trading bridge to a professional multi-account trading platform.
 By focusing on the needs of serious individual traders and families managing unlimited accounts, implementing advanced option strategies, and providing institutional-grade risk controls, the platform empowers traders to execute sophisticated strategies with confidence.
 The modern architecture ensures scalability, reliability, and performance that matches professional trading desks while remaining accessible to individual traders.